-If Whitewater Rafting is a new experience for you, you may have some questions about the rafting “outfit” that you’ve seen in your friends’ pictures.
-The information on this page will answer many of those questions.
-As always, if you have any questions, please do not hesitate to email or call 425-883-9039.
+If Whitewater Rafting is a new experience for you, you may have some questions about the rafting “outfit” that you’ve seen in photos.
+The information on this page will help to answer some of those questions.
+As always, if you would like additional information, please do not hesitate to email or call 425-883-9039.

 Outdoor Adventures provides…

 - Neoprene Farmer John/Jane Wetsuit (Suits are sleeveless.
 Men/women/youth sizes available; from XXS (approx 40lbs) to 3XL for adults).

 - Neoprene Booties (Men’s sizing; size 6-14.
 All others should bring strap-on sandals such as Teva or Chaco)